-Open the Configuration Tool and add a Map on the left hand side.
-Click on Add, create a Map Name and then select a Background pic from your TotalView Graphics folder.
+Open the Configuration Tool and add a Map on the left-hand side.
+Click on Add, create a Map Name and then select a Background picture from your TotalView Graphics folder.
 Multiple Maps can be created.
-Then use the right hand side to enter the interfaces and include the XY coordinates to monitor.
+Then use the right-hand side to enter the interfaces and include the XY coordinates to monitor.

-To add an object click "Add".
-You should get the add map line dialog:
+To add an object, click "Add".
+You should get the add map line dialog, where you can name it and select a background image: